-“We’re very fortunate here in Southcentral, where we have so many diverse fisheries,” said Jay Baumer, a Sports Fisheries Manager Biologist with the Alaska Department of Fish & Game who manages the Anchorage, Prince William Sound and North Gulf Coast regions.
-“You can go fishing for a wide variety of species and have different opportunities, whether it’s a remote experience or you just want the convenience of something nearby.
+“We’re very fortunate here in Southcentral, where we have so many diverse fisheries,” said Jay Baumer in 2022.
+Baumer — a sport fisheries manager biologist with the Alaska Department of Fish and Game who manages the Anchorage, Prince William Sound and North Gulf Coast regions — added: “You can go fishing for a wide variety of species and have different opportunities, whether it’s a remote experience or you just want the convenience of something nearby.
 We’ve got it all here, which is fantastic.”

 One of Anchorage’s most exciting fishing holes is set in one of the city’s most popular hospitality hot spots — downtown.
 Ship Creek carves across the northern side of Anchorage, passing by the William Jack Hernandez Hatchery before depositing downtown into picturesque Cook Inlet.
 It’s a beautiful natural oasis on the edge of Anchorage’s cityscape.
-Its water is home to a constant run of summer salmon — kings early in the season, silvers (coho) later — and its banks are usually bustling with fishermen.
+Its waters are home to a regular run of summer salmon — kings early in the season, silvers (coho) later — and its banks are usually bustling with fishermen.

 “Right downtown you can fish for king salmon and coho salmon,” said Bosch, himself a Ship Creek regular who has worked and fished the Anchorage area for decades.
 “If you haven’t fished there before, just watch what everyone is doing, if they’re using eggs or spinners, and where they are setting up along the creek.”